Yucca Peak (5,000 to 7,180 ft)

 Watch Out

 Other than the standard warnings about hiking in the desert, ...this route has some steep parts and a lot of loose scree.
 At the top, there is a marginally 3rd-class traverse from the south summit to the north (true) summit.
 While this is easy, it is a bit airy.
 There are many limestone cliffs along the route that are difficult to see from above, so go down the same route you went up to avoid getting rimrocked.
-I tried other routes on my way down and got rimrocked on 3 of 4 the routes I tried, twice finding myself in rather precarious positions.
+I tried other routes on my way down and got rimrocked on three of the four routes I tried, twice finding myself in rather precarious positions.
 The safe thing to do is to hike down the way you got up.
 During warmer months (i.e., reptile season), be careful climbing the limestone cliffs and watch where you put your hands.

 While hiking, please respect the land and the other people out there, and try to Leave No Trace of your passage.
 Also, even though this hike is fairly short, it is remote, so be sure to bring the 10 Essentials.